usman588/Trivia/README.md

 * user can also select the questions types (multiple choice/ True/False).
 * User score will be calculated by difficullity level (easy=1, meduim=2, hard=3).
 * User can view the score board.
-* User can also see all details of his attempted quetions in an list.
+* User can also see all details of his attempted quetions in a list.

 ## Used Libraries: <br/>